7 Horns 7 Eyes

-7 Horns 7 Eyes is an American Christian death metal band based out of Seattle, Washington.
+7 Horns 7 Eyes is an American Christian death metal band based in Seattle, Washington.
 The band formed in 2006 and released their debut album Throes of Absolution on April 24, 2012, on Century Media Records in North America and Basick Records in Europe.
-On January 10, 2014, after being silent for nearly two years, vocalist JJ Polachek announced the band is working on three potential releases for 2014 and 2015.
-It was described as a large conceptual work.
+On January 10, 2014, after being silent for nearly two years, vocalist JJ Polachek announced the band was working on three potential releases for 2014 and 2015, described as a large conceptual work.

 History

 Formation and 7 Horns 7 Eyes

-In 2006, friends, Kyle Wood, Brandon and Aaron Smith, Chris Weiford, and Steven Bye started a band, that they named 7 Horns 7 Eyes, which comes from Revelation 5:6 in the Bible.
+In 2006, friends Kyle Wood, Brandon and Aaron Smith, Chris Weiford, and Steven Bye started 7 Horns 7 Eyes, which comes from Revelation 5:6 in the Bible.
 They recorded their self-titled debut EP in 2006 and released it in 2007.
 After 7 Horns 7 Eyes was released, Weiford and Bye left the band and were replaced by friend Sean Alf, and Ryan Wood, Kyle's brother.